-Upon booking this overland safari we send you a form where you can let us know your pre-safari accommodation and transfer needs so we can get these booked for you, as well as any accommodation requirements you have in Cape Town.
+Upon booking this overland safari we send you a form where you can let us know your pre-safari accommodation and transfer needs so we can get these booked for you.
 It is an immense help to us if you can return this to us 10 weeks before departure if possible.
 The crew are happy to assist you organising activities at the Falls such as rafting, sunset cruises, bungee jumping, etc. You can also let us know ahead of time of any activities you might like to do on this form if you wish to ensure availability.
 You can also update us on this form of any change in your details and confirm your insurance details, if you don't know these when booking.